 Antoine created a short video of the images which he shows.
 There is a continuous beat to the music it reminds me of a heart beat that is raised drawing us into the visual experience.
 Image of sex and drugs are interleaved.
 Sometimes single images other times there are 60 or 100 images as strips on a page.

-Antoine talks about he wrk in terms of night and day, a desire not to contaminate his work with the experience he immerses his self into when making work.
+Antoine talks about his work in terms of night and day.
+He has a desire not to contaminate his work with the experience.
+He immerses himself into the world of night when making work.
 He describes the creation of books as a way for moving forward.
-(Reflection: I feel this is a short of unloading of experiences to free his mind to again immerse himself into a new set of experiences where he pushes himself to the boundary and maybe sometimes beyond.)
+(Reflection: I feel this is a short of unloading of experiences, to free his mind to allow immerse himself into a new set of experiences where he pushes himself to the boundary and maybe sometimes beyond.)

 He reflects that photography helps define your position in life.
-Photography is exciting due to the development of new techniques yet it is dangerous because it of how it is used.
-The night world is free of controls while the day is more frightening because of the way images are being controlled similar to the way people have been controlled by religion or war or economy.
+Photography is exciting due to the development of new techniques yet it is dangerous because of the ways it is used.
+The night world is free of controls while the day is more frightening because of the way images are being controlled similar to the way people have been controlled by religion or politics or economy.

-He recognises that his has become associated with blurred images where as result of the techniques and strategies used to capture the images.
-Now he is looking to transform his image making to react again those old strategies developing new strategies that allow him to capture the intensity of the dark side of the world.
+He recognises that he has become associated with blurred images as result of the techniques and strategies used to capture the images.
+Now he is looking to transform his image making to react again those old strategies, developing new strategies that allow him to capture the intensity of the dark side of the world.